GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_VQ_Enhancer_API.md

 2. Configure the VQ Enhancer component by setting the necessary properties using the `AMFPropertyStorage::SetProperty` method on the VQ Enhancer object.
 3. Call the `VideoEnhancer::Init` method of the video HQ Scaler object.

-The details on compoment setup can be found from the document `AMF_API_Reference.pdf`
+The details on component setup can be found from the document `AMF_API_Reference.pdf`

 ### 2.2 Configuring the VQ Enhancer